Swellisgood/Swellisgood/README.md

 ---

-## <div align="center">Hi there 👋 !
-My name is Souhail and I am a data scientist and full-stack freelance developer with a background in Fundamental & Applied Physics.
-I have a passion for AI, machine learning, cryptocurrencies, and blockchain.
+## <div align="center">Data scientist and full-stack freelance developer with a background in Fundamental & Applied Physics.
+Passionate about AI, machine learning, cryptocurrencies, and blockchain.

 ## Connect with me
 📗 I love writing about all things tech, so you can follow me on Twitter or Medium @swellisgood for tweets & articles about data science, web3, and software programming.